Allebale/Gamepass-Shortcuts/README.md

 # Gamepass Shortcuts
-Links to use for game launchers like Launchbox or Kodi
+Links to use for game launchers.

 Xbox App & xCloud: Working.